Gregjarvez/mrgregory.dev/src/pages/articles/array-sort/index.md

 ### Take away
-To achieve a more deterministic or consistent result.
-Always provide a compare function !
+To achieve a more deterministic or consistent result, always provide a compare function!
 Until next time, stay curious !